What is dark fibre and how can it benefit your business?

 Once the cables have been laid, part of that network is activated (or “lit”) by the network service provider, whilst the remaining part of the network is “unlit”, as dark fibre.
 This dark fibre network is now ready for businesses to lease and direct their own optical fibre connections.

-Dark fibre is generally available throughout Australia’s capital cities, and you may be connected in Brisbane, Sydney, Melbourne, Adelaide, Perth, Canberra, Hobart, and Darwin, among other major cities and metropolitan areas across Australia.
+Dark fibre is generally available throughout New Zealand’s capital cities, and you may be connected in Brisbane, Sydney, Melbourne, Adelaide, Perth, Canberra, Hobart, and Darwin, among other major cities and metropolitan areas across New Zealand.